Adopting An Old Dog

 Understand Why The Dog Is In An Adoption Centre

-For example, if the owner was elderly and has passed away, there's a good chance that the dog would be properly socialized and fully house-trained, with no or very little problems.
-The same would apply if the family had moved and was unable to take their pet with them, for whatever reason.
+For example, if the owner was elderly and has passed away, there's a good chance that the dog would be adequately socialized and fully house-trained, with no or minimal problems.

-However, if the Cocker had been with many different owners and is once again in the rescue, there may be many behavioural problems to contend with, but as I said earlier, it doesn't sound like you've anything to worry about.
+However, if the Cocker had been with many different owners and is once again in the rescue, there may be many behavioural problems to address.

 Issues To Watch Out For When Adopting An Old Dog